JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Rationale: Ease of use.
     * Enforcement: Manual (**can be automated**).
 ---
 4. Parameters for exposed members (public or protected) that are used by the type must be validated.
-E.g if a type has a *Commands* collection injected but does nothing with it other than pass it to a *CommandDictionaryFactory*'s *Create* method, the type should not validate the collection.
+Injected parameters are excempt from this rule since injection frameworks will throw errors if services are missing.
+Consumers should not manually construct such objects.
     * Rationale: Catching misuse close to their occurences makes for easier fixes.
 At the same time, validation should only occur in the types they are used in.
 Otherwise, objects that get passed around will get validated multiple times and validation code for one type's operations will get duplicated all over the codebase.
     * Enforcement: Manual (**can be automated**).